-Today while stopped to get gas I saw in my car window that I had tufts sticking out on the sides and the stuff on top that was supposed to be sticking up was flat.
+Today while stopped to get gas I saw in my car window that I had tufts of hair sticking out on the sides of my head and the hair on top that was supposed to be sticking up was flat.
 I guess I need a mirror.
 I had been using my car windows, but this morning I didn't get a good reflection or I was packing up and forgot.
 I drove nine miles to a Dollar General and I was happy to see that all the customers and the clerks I encountered were wearing masks.
 "Thank you!"

 At exactly one o'clock the folks occupying my site pulled out.
 I pulled in, as I was driving on gravel I could hear the brakes on the trailer grabbing too aggressively and dragging the tire.
 I had been trying to adjust, but it was time to pull out the manual because what I was doing wasn't working.
 Fortunately I had brought my Weeroll folder with me.